inet-framework/inet/showcases/tsn/streamfiltering/statistical/doc/index.rst

 In INET, both filtering and policing operations are conducted in the filtering layer, which is located in the bridging layer of TSN network nodes.

+..
+We use `filtering` in this documents as an umbrella term for filtering and policing operations, as we concentrate
+.. on how packets are filtered out in the filtering layer.

+..
+"For the purpose of this document, the term 'filtering' encompasses filtering
+.. and policing operations, with a particular concentration on how packets are
+.. filtered at the filtering layer."

+Throughout this document, we often use the term `filtering` broadly to cover both filtering and policing operations, emphasizing the process of packet filtering at the filtering layer.

+..
+"The term 'filtering' is used as an umbrella term in this document, encompassing
+.. both filtering and policing operations, with a specific focus on how packets are
+.. filtered out at the filtering layer."

-   Thus, in this document, we refer to filtering in general to mean that some selected packets are filtered out and dropped in the filtering layer, whether thats for filtering and policing.
+   ..
+Thus, in this document, we refer to filtering in general to mean that some selected packets are filtered out and dropped in the filtering layer,
+   .. whether thats for filtering and policing.

-   We use filtering in this documents as an umbrella term for filtering and policing operations, as we concentrate on how packets are selected and filtered out and dropped in the filtering layer.
+   ..
+We use filtering in this documents as an umbrella term for filtering and policing operations, as we concentrate
+   .. on how packets are selected and filtered out and dropped in the filtering layer.

-   We use filtering in this documents as an umbrella term for filtering and policing operations, as both happen in the filtering layer of network nodes and involve filtering out and dropping certain packets.
+   ..
+We use filtering in this documents as an umbrella term for filtering and policing operations, as both happen in the
+   .. filtering layer of network nodes and involve filtering out and dropping certain packets.

    ..
 Since both filtering and policing is performed in the filtering layer in INET, we generally use filtering
    .. in this document to refer to both.